-Such funds are provided only to schools with a majority of students who qualify for the federal free and reduced-price school lunch program and Central Pennsylvania nonprofit organizations that serve low-income or disadvantaged youth or children with special needs.
-Funds may be used only for children ages 4-18.
+Such funds are provided only to schools with a majority of students who qualify for the federal free and reduced-price school lunch program and Central Pennsylvania nonprofit organizations that serve low-income or disadvantaged youth or children ages 4 through 18 with special needs.

 What is not covered by Access Funds?

-Access Funds do not cover admission for chaperones and parents (unless specifically exempted) or for transportation, food, parking or other associated costs.
+Access Funds do not cover for transportation, food, parking or other associated costs.
 IMAX Hollywood films are also not covered.

 How many children benefit from the Access Fund?

 The Whitaker Center Access Fund has benefited 5,070 children since 2002.
-Last year, Whitaker Center was able to provide free admission to 556 children on 16 different group visits thanks to Access Funds.
+Last year, Whitaker Center was able to provide reduced admission to over 1,300 children on 19 different group visits thanks to Access Funds.